Tony Browne: Senior

 In 2007, Browne added a National Hurling League medal to his collection when Waterford defeated Kilkenny by 0–20 to 0–18 in the final.
 He later claimed a third Munster medal as Waterford defeated Limerick by 3–17 to 1–14 in the provincial decider.
-While Waterford were viewed as possibly going on and winning the All-Ireland title for the first time in almost half a century, Limerick ambushed Waterford in the All-Ireland semi-final.
+While Waterford were viewed as possibly winning the All-Ireland title for the first time in almost half a century, Limerick ambushed Waterford in the All-Ireland semi-final.
 In spite of a disappointing end to the season, Browne collected a third All-Star award.

-2008 began poorly for Waterford as the team lost their opening game to Clare as well as their manager Justin McCarthy.
-In spite of this poor start, Browne's side reached the All-Ireland final for the first time in forty-five years.
+Waterford lost their opening game to Clare in 2008, and they lost their manager Justin McCarthy in the same year.
+Browne's side reached the All-Ireland final for the first time in forty-five years.
 Kilkenny provided the opposition and went on to trounce Waterford by 3–30 to 1–13 to claim a third All-Ireland title in-a-row.

 Browne lined out in another Munster final in 2010 with Cork providing the opposition.
 A 2–15 apiece draw was the result on that occasion, with Browne scoring the equalising goal for Waterford in the final minute.
 Waterford went on to win the replay after an extra-time goal by Dan Shanahan.
 It was a fourth Munster medal for Browne, a record that he shares with five other Waterford players.
 Browne's last game for Waterford came at the age of 40, in the 2013 All-Ireland Senior Hurling Championship against Kilkenny on 13 July when he came on as a substitute.

-He announced his retirement in April 2014, saying "To do so is always a tough decision for any athlete but I know I have been blessed in so many ways to have experienced what I have with the Waterford hurling teams over the past three decades".
+He announced his retirement in April 2014, saying, "To do so is always a tough decision for any athlete but I know I have been blessed in so many ways to have experienced what I have with the Waterford hurling teams over the past three decades."

 Inter-provincial

 Browne has also lined out for Munster in the inter-provincial series of games.
 After joining the panel as an unused substitute in 1994, he lined out on the starting fifteen a year later.
 A narrow 0–13 to 1–9 defeat of Ulster gave him his first Railway Cup medal.

-This won was the first part of a famous three-in-a-row for Munster.
+This win was the first part of a famous three-in-a-row for Munster.
 Defeats of Leinster in 1996 and 1997 gave Browne two further Railway Cup medals.
 Four in-a-row proved beyond Munster the following year.
 In 2004 Browne returned to the Munster team after a five-year absence.
-It was an unsuccessful campaign for the southerners, however, three years later Browne won his fourth Railway Cup medal following a 2–22 to 2–19 defeat of Connacht.
+It was an unsuccessful campaign for the southerners, however three years later Browne won his fourth Railway Cup medal following a 2–22 to 2–19 defeat of Connacht.

+Post-playing career

+Browne worked under Liam Cahill when Cahill managed Waterford.
+Browne then joined Tipperary when Cahill was appointed manager ahead of the 2023 season.